darrenaddy/1/content/Machine/Staircase_Assembly_Clamp/index.md

 It's use is not limited to stair shops - virtually any warehousing or manufacturing application can make use of this handy, multi-level cart.

+###### Video Demonstration

-{{< youtube "F3mJKYrSUYQ" >}}
+{{< youtube id="F3mJKYrSUYQ" autoplay="true" color="white" yt_start="2" rel="0">}}

 ###### Specifications*

-- Extremely heavy duty construction withstands everyday use
+* Extremely heavy duty construction withstands everyday use
-- Mar-resistant wheels
+* Mar-resistant wheels
-- Each wheel is equipped with bearing grease zerks in axle and swivel assembly, providing easy movement
+* Each wheel is equipped with bearing grease zerks in axle and swivel assembly, providing easy movement
-- Dimensions: 60"H x 41"W x 60"L
+* Dimensions: 60"H x 41"W x 60"L

 - `Specifications subject to change without notice.`

 ###### Capabilities

-- Cart Capacity: Up to 4000 lbs
+* Cart Capacity: Up to 4000 lbs

 ###### Options

-- Available with or without the plywood shelving
+* Available with or without the plywood shelving

 ###### Have a Question?